Masters2020/Ivette_2021/README.md

 # Thesis_Ivette_2021
+(Code for accuracy still needs to be added to the py files of the models)

 Chronological order of steps in this thesis:
 1. Extract the transcripts and add the labels
 2. Clean each of the datasets